Table of contents

 Portfolio Cover example Bui Nguyen Khanh

-We love how Bui Nguyenk Khanh created an architectural composition without including the building itself.
+We love how Bui Nguyen Khanh created an architectural composition without including the building itself.
 It shows the architectural vein.
-She used black and white cutouts, but chose a dusty blue background.
+She used black and white cutouts but chose a dusty blue background.

 PDF portfolio cover by Sarah Lam